 The death toll due to the recent outbreak of Coronavirus has claimed over 100 lives in China.
 As of January 27, China has confirmed of 4,515 cases.
 The United States has warned travellers to reconsider their visit to China.

 China has itself imposed a travel ban and extended New Year holiday just to keep people at home and avoid getting exposed to the deadly virus.
 The virus has impacted both — health as well as the economic situation of the country.

 Furthermore, India is also taking preventive measures against the virus.
-As per media reports, a high alert has been issued at the Indo-Nepal border, and various other Indian states.
-Although, no cases have been reported so far, but states like Kerala and Maharashtra have kept nearly 200 people under observation.
+As per media reports, a high alert has been issued at the Indo-Nepal border and various other Indian states.
+Although no cases have been reported so far, states like Kerala and Maharashtra have kept nearly 200 people under observation.